Snower87/SQLZoo-answer/README.md

   SELECT population FROM world
     WHERE name = 'Germany'
 ```
-1.2 Modify it to show the population of Germany
+1.2 Modify it to show the population of Russia
 ```sql
   SELECT population FROM world
     WHERE name = 'Russia'